Be sure you check that the mover is licensed with

 If they injure themselves at your residence and do not have the required

-workers’ compensation coverage, you can be held liable.
+workers' compensation coverage, you may be held liable.
 If they break or

 lose something, you want it fixed or replaced to the limits of their